HugNil/Team-Planner/README.md

 ## Features

 - Private club page opened through a club link or QR code.
 - Members select their name and mark the days they cannot play.
+No login needed.
 - Weekend rounds are grouped as one round, while absences are stored per play day.
-- Absence deadline: Sunday before the match weekend.
+- Absence deadline: Saturday before the match weekend.
 - Admin login for club admins/UK.
 - Player and team management.
 - Optional player nicknames shown in TeamPlanner, while the member absence list keeps full names.